WORLD REFUGEE DAY: Salesian Missions highlights technical skills training and social programs for refugees

 (MissionNewswire) Salesian Missions stands with UNHCR, the UN Refugee Agency, and other international organizations in honoring World Refugee Day, held each year on June 20 since 2001.
 The day, which is coordinated by UNHCR, honors the plight of millions of refugees and internally displaced people who have been forced to flee their homes.

-UNHCR has noted that a record 68.5 million people have been forcibly displaced worldwide.
-Among them are nearly 25.4 million refugees, over half of whom are under the age of 18.
+UNHCR has noted that a record 70.8 million people have been forcibly displaced worldwide by the end of 2018.
+Among them are nearly 25.9 million refugees, over half of whom are under the age of 18.
 Fifty-seven percent of all refugees come from South Sudan, Syria and Afghanistan.
-There are also 10 million stateless people who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.
+There are also 3.9 million stateless people, but there are thought to be millions more, who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.
 One person is forcibly displaced every 2 seconds as a result of conflict or persecution.

 Each year World Refugee Day focuses on a particular theme.
 This year’s theme is, “Take a step with refugees,” and encourages people around the globe to join together and take big and small steps in solidarity with refugees.